'It's crushing': California cleans up mudslide damage

 Scientists say climate change has made the West warmer and drier over the last three decades and will continue to make weather more extreme and wildfires more frequent and destructive.
 In the last five years, California has experienced the largest and most destructive fires in its history.

-Crews were able to keep flames from entering the town of Foresthill, fire spokesperson Scott McLean said Wednesday.
+Firefighters were able to keep flames from crossing a key road and entering the town of Foresthill and cooler temperatures overnight helped keep it in check, fire spokesperson Scott McLean said Wednesday.
 He said some buildings burned, but the exact number won’t be known until damage assessment teams were able to canvas the area.

+Breezes were calmer on Wednesday afternoon and crews and helicopters knocked down hotspots.

+“It’s trying to come back to life,” McLean said from his perch overlooking the fire.
+“But nothing like yesterday.”

 The blaze 110 miles (177 kilometers) northeast of San Francisco was one of three large fires in the state and had grown to nearly 91 square miles (nearly 236 square kilometers), with 20% containment Wednesday, according to the California Department of Forestry and Fire Protection, or Cal Fire.
 More than 45 homes and other buildings have been destroyed.